StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 The project setup uses some magic numbers when adding overlays.
 Overlays will be discussed [later in this tutorial](#overlays), including how to find these numbers by yourself.

-Some games use a DS-specific compression algorithm called BLZ for `arm9.bin` and overlay files.
-You can check if game files are compressed by seeing if the size of `arm9.bin` differs from the value at address 0x54 in `header.bin` ([source](https://problemkaputt.de/gbatek.htm#dscartridgeheader)), which contains the uncompressed size of the file.
-If the game uses BLZ compression, you can use [this compression tool](https://www.romhacking.net/utilities/826/) to uncompress `arm9.bin` and the overlays before loading them into Ghidra.
+Some games compress `arm9.bin` and overlay files, which can be uncompressed using [this compression tool](https://www.romhacking.net/utilities/826/).
 In _Explorers of Sky_'s case, the assembly files are not compressed, so you don't need to worry about uncompressing them.

 ### Setting up DeSmuME with _Explorers of Sky_
 In addition to Ghidra, you'll need to set up a DS emulator and progress the game past the opening sequence.